 Use Public Transportation

 We also saved money by buying passes for the Vaporetto (water bus).
 The longer the duration of the pass, the cheaper the per day cost will be.
-There is a machine where you can buy it at the airport.
+There is a machine where you can buy it at the airport or you can get it online here.
 Just know that this pass does not include transportation from the airport.